 Is tooth bonding better than porcelain veneers?

 The answer really depends on the application.
 Overall, dental bonding does not live up to porcelain veneer standards.
-Dental bonding is more of a temporary fix to cosmetic issues, whereas veneers can be used for longer-lasting restorations.
-Dental bonding is more economical, but veneers last much longer and are more durable.
+Dental bonding is a temporary fix to cosmetic issues.
+On the other hand, veneers can be used for longer-lasting restorations.
+Tooth bonding is more economical, but dental veneers last much longer and are more durable.

 How long does it take to bond a tooth?

 Tooth bonding at the dentist takes a single visit.
-It is a quick and straightforward process that does not require invasive measures.
-You might not even need local anesthesia depending on where the material is being placed.
+We can typically apply bonding material to one tooth in about 30 to 60 minutes.
+Cosmetic bonding is a quick and straightforward process that does not require invasive measures.
+You might not even need local anesthesia, depending on where the material is being placed.

 Can I use dental bonding to close the gap between my front teeth?

 Yes.
-Cosmetic tooth bonding is a great option for patients that want to close gaps between their teeth without getting braces or completing a full Invisalign treatment.
+Cosmetic tooth bonding is a great option for patients who want to close gaps between teeth.
+Bonding can close gaps without dental braces or completing a full Invisalign treatment.
 Porcelain veneers are also a great option for this common issue.
-To learn more about your cosmetic options for gaps and crooked teeth, give us a call today.
+To learn more about your cosmetic options for gaps and crooked teeth, call us today.